-- See all the tags that photo currently has, as well as remove or add them (right side)
+- See all the tags that photo currently has, as well as remove or add them (right side).

-- IF the photo was taken using the Fieldwire iOS or Android mobile app, you'll see GPS coordinates of where the photo was taken, with a link to view on Google Maps (right side)
+- If the photo was taken using the Fieldwire iOS or Android mobile app, you'll see GPS coordinates of where the photo was taken, with a link to view on Google Maps (right side).

 - Quick action buttons (in the upper-left): Download the photo.
 If the photo is attached to a task or plan, you can also select the arrow button in the top left corner of the image to go to that task or plan.
-If the photo is attached to a task, you can click the pencil icon to make photo markups:
+If the photo is attached to a task, you can click the pencil icon to add photo markups:

 Note: To capture GPS information in Photos, make sure that the 'Fieldwire' app can access your location.
 This is typically on by default on Android devices; here's how to ensure it's working on iOS: